zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 In a domain driven application most of the value is not in the technological knowledge of the developers, it's in their understanding of the matter.

-That's why I'm building Epic: to whipe out the impact of technology on the domain knowledge.
+That's why I'm building Epic: to wipe out the impact of technology on the domain knowledge.

-C# is just a language (with pros and cons) that is formal enough to cleanly fix such knowledge in code (and that's is diffused enough to "cheaply" find smart developers that can think in it).
+C# is just a language (with pros and cons) that is formal enough to cleanly fix such knowledge in code (and that is diffused enough to "cheaply" find smart developers that can think in it).

 Thus, when Epic will be completed, our models will be a runnable description